Important COVID-19 travel guidance

 Jordanian army and police units patrol the entire border area with both Syria and Iraq.
 They have been known to engage vehicles and people in the border area and will continue to monitor traffic.

-Terrorist groups are present in Syria, including those like Daesh (formerly referred to as ISIL) who routinely use kidnapping as a tactic.
+Terrorist groups are present in Syria and Iraq, including those like Daesh (formerly referred to as ISIL) who routinely use kidnapping as a tactic.

 Crime levels are generally low: most crime is limited to pick pocketing, occasional bag snatching and theft from cars.
 Be vigilant and keep your money, passport and valuables secure.

 Whilst large numbers of foreigners enjoy visiting Amman and hiking in some of Jordan’s more remote areas, women travellers often receive unwanted attention in the form of verbal and physical harassment by individuals or groups of men.
-On occasion this can escalate and over the last 12 months there has been an increase in reports of cases of sexual assault.
+On occasion this can escalate and in recent years there has been an increase in reports of cases of sexual assault.
 Female visitors and residents should take care when walking or travelling alone even during daylight hours.
 You should maintain at least the same level of personal security awareness as you would in the UK.
 See these tips for women travellers.

 Jordanian police advise anyone who finds themselves stranded - even in daytime - to call the police on 911.

-Clashes between feuding tribes, clans or families periodically erupt without notice and sometimes involve violence and the use of firearms.
+Disputes between feuding tribes, clans or families may develop without notice and sometimes involve violence and the use of firearms.
 You should follow news reports and, if caught in an incident, leave the area and follow any police instructions given.

 Don’t accept lifts from strangers.
 If you have to use a taxi ask your hotel to recommend a reliable driver.
 Women shouldn’t ride in the front seat of a taxi, particularly when travelling alone.